Fragrance Mists and Body Mists Review

 North & South (2004)

-Heard a lot of people comparing this to Pride & Prejudice, but a lot of stories had leads who disliked each other in the beginning.
+Heard a lot of people comparing this to Pride & Prejudice (enemies to lovers trope) so of course I have to watch this.
 I've watched a lot of period dramas and have gotten used to all the dainty costumes, tea parties and balls.
-It was actually quite refreshing to see something industrial and dark (as in dingy).
-It is still a love story and the ending quite satisfactory so I highly recommend it!
+It was actually quite refreshing to see something different.
+It is still a love story and the ending was quite satisfactory so I highly recommend it!